Lawyers: Ex-Suffolk DA, aide committed no crime

 Former Police Chief James Burke never admitted to then-Suffolk District Attorney Thomas Spota or Spota's top aide that he had beaten a prisoner, the lawyers for the former officials contend in arguing that their clients committed no crime in helping him.

 Spota, 78, of Mt.
-Sinai, initially elected as a corruption fighter and Christopher McPartland, 53, of Northport, who ran the DA’s anti-corruption unit, are themselves facing federal charges.
+Sinai, initially elected as a corruption fighter and Christopher McPartland, 53, of Northport, who ran the district attorney’s anti-corruption unit, are themselves facing federal charges.
 Prosecutors say they assisted the former police chief in trying to help cover up the beating.

 The attorneys say the government apparently has information that Burke maintained his innocence to others besides Spota and McPartland, but "has refused to provide any interview reports or notes, or the grand jury testimony, of [redacted].”